TessHuelskamp/riddler-538/senate-palindrome/readme.md

 To check this, I just brute forced all possible voting combinations and checked which ones are palindromes.
 The 211 palindromes are in the `palindromes.ssv` file in this directory.

+# EXTRA CREDIT
+The extra credit question asked how many times the senate had voted in a palindrome in the last three decades.
+I've never messed  with webscraping before and thought it would be fun to write something up.

+## Notes
+* I used the `html.parser` library
+  * I didn't use the `beautiful_soup` library because I couldn't get it installed correctly got tired of messing around with my system.
+  * I would've preferred to use that library (instead of writing a class to extend the `HTMLParser` class) but here we are.
+  * To run this code, you'll need to install the `html` python library (`pip install html`) if you haven't already.
+* For the ordering of the votes (matters for votes like `90-9` vs. `9-90`) I used the yea nay order listed on senate.gov itself.
+* Like before, I assumed that the dash isn't part of the string we consider for palindrome checking.

+## Results
+The senate had a vote that resulted in a palindrome *247* times in the last three decades.
+All of the votes are listed in the `all-palindromes-extra-credit.txt` file.